Inside the Whaley House, San Diego’s Most Haunted Spot

 Going up the stairs, which much a to-do has been made about on all the TV shows, you’ll find the bedrooms.

-You’ll also find the commercial theater, which was actually the first commercial theater of its kind until the theater troupe’s leader died shortly after it opened.
-Because of course he did.
+You’ll also find the commercial theater, which was the first commercial theater of its kind until the theater troupe’s leader died shortly after it opened.

 What else would he do in a haunted house?